 How to Describe Golf Cart Voltage and Amperage

 Make sure that customers understand that voltage is power.
 It doesn’t have to do with fuel or range, at least not directly.
 It’s easy for them to understand the foundation that 72 volts is more than 48 volts.
 Higher voltage means greater power and acceleration.

 That’s the easy part.
 Once they understand this, then you can get to the golf cart’s controller and amperage.
 Amperage decides the range of a golf cart.
 That’s the simplest way to put it.

 These concepts should both be easy for a customer to understand.
-Don’t overcomplicate them; just make sure the customer understands these two broad concepts.
+Don’t overcomplicate them; just make sure the customer understands both golf cart voltage and amperage.

-It’s also why a 36-volt system (6×6 volts) can go further than a 72-volt system (6×12 volts).
-The 72-volt system will be far superior in speed and acceleration, but will deliver less amperage than the 36-volt system.
-This means that – while not as fast or quick – the 36-volt system will have better range.
+It’s also why 36-volt golf cart batteries (6×6 volts) can go further than a 72-volt system (6×12 volts).
+The 72-volt system will be far superior in speed and acceleration but will deliver less amperage than the 36-volt system.
+This means that – while not as fast or quick – the 36-volt system will have a better range.

 Customers Fear What They Don’t Understand

 A customer who understands this will be more open to seeing the value in purchasing higher-quality battery systems and controllers.
 They’re also more likely to customize an electric golf cart in a way that suits them.
 If they understand these concepts, they won’t imagine you’re trying to down-sell or up-sell them unfairly – they’ll see how you’re trying to build to suit their needs.